-- Integrates historic buildings into new development plans while limiting and minimizing alterations to the resource. - Minimizes the loss of historic resources or character when it is not possible to completely preserve the resource. - Allows demolition only where alternatives for retention are not feasible. - Avoids potential adverse impacts of development on nearby historic resources.
+- Street, reflect local scale and character. - Integrates historic buildings into new development plans while limiting and minimizing alterations to the resource. - Minimizes the loss of historic resources or character when it is not possible to completely preserve the resource. - Allows demolition only where alternatives for retention are not feasible. - Avoids potential adverse impacts of development on nearby historic resources.